 Court Records are public records.
 These records include a court case file that contains a docket sheet and any of the documents and filings filed in your case.
 You can access your court records on the internet, or at the Emery County Clerk of Court office in the county where the case was filed.

 Each state keeps a record of a person’s criminal past.
 These databases are all connected and you can track criminal histories from other states.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that it was in a completely different state, you may have to pay a fee for a more intensive search.

 A criminal records search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: